Asymptotic representations and q-oscillator solutions of the graded Yang-Baxter equation related to Baxter Q-operators: T- and Q-operators

 where $\mathrm{S}_{\lambda}(z_{1},z_{2},\dots, z_{M}) =\det_{1 \le i,j \le M}(z_{i}^{M+\lambda_{j}-j})/ \det_{1 \le i,j \le M}(z_{i}^{M-j})$ is the Schur function.
 Here we meant the equality in \eqref{limit-KR} by the substitution of elements of ${\mathcal B}_{-}$ \eqref{twistz} for the complex numbers $\{z_{k}\}$ on the right hand side after the limit.
 The normalization factor in \eqref{limit-KR} came from the shift automorphism \eqref{shiftgl} on $\mathcal{B}_{+}$ for the parameters in \eqref{shiftpara}.
 We expect \cite{T09,Tsuboi:2011iz} that the T-operator is given by the Baxterizaiton of the supercharacter \footnote{ The shift of the spectral parameter of the Q-operators in \cite{T09,Tsuboi:2011iz} can be recovered by putting $q \to q^{-1}$ after the replacement $ \Qb_{I }(x) \mapsto \Qb_{I } (xq^{\sum_{k \in I} (-1)^{p(k)}})$.}

 where $d_{k}$ are differential operators which evaluate the degrees of the monomials on $\{z_{j}\}$ in the right of the dot $\cdot $.
 They effectively act as $d_{k}=2(-1)^{p(k)} z_{k} \frac{\partial }{\partial z_{k}} $ in $[\cdots ]$.
 We assume $d_{k}$ act on the functions in the left of the dot $\cdot $ as just an identity, although $\{ \Qb_{ \{k\} }\}$ are also functions of $\{z_{k}\}$.
 In particular for the Verma module \footnote{This formula \eqref{VermaT} was presented first as a poster at a conference `Integrability in Gauge and String Theory 2010', Nordita, Sweden, 28 June 2010 - 2 July.
-To fit the formula in \cite{Tsuboi:2011iz}, one has to make an overall shift of the spectral parameter $x \to zq^{2(M-N)}$ after the manipulation in the footnote \ref{footshift}.}, we have \cite{Tsuboi:2011iz}
+To fit the formula in \cite{Tsuboi:2011iz}, one has to make an overall shift of the spectral parameter $x \to xq^{2(M-N)}$ (in the right hand side of \eqref{VermaT}) after the manipulation in the footnote \ref{footshift}.}, we have \cite{Tsuboi:2011iz}

 We remark that the most of the T-operators can be written as summentions of the above formula \eqref{VermaT} based on the Bernstein-Gelfand-Gelfand resolution and rewritten as Wronskian-like determinants (see \cite{BLZ97} for $U_{q}(\hat{sl}(2))$, \cite{BHK02} for $U_{q}(\hat{sl}(3))$, \cite{Kojima08} for finite dimensional representations of $U_{q}(\hat{sl}(M))$ (see also a Wronskian like determinant in \cite{KLWZ97}), \cite{BT08} for $U_{q}(\hat{sl}(2|1))$; \cite{T09,Tsuboi:2011iz} for the Wronskian-like determinants for any $U_{q}(\hat{gl}(M|N))$).
 We expect our universal Q-operators obey functional relations of the form: for $p(i)=p(j)$: